 Are Online Coding Bootcamps Worth It?

 There are several factors to consider before enrolling in an online bootcamp.
 While online programs often feature the same curricula as in-person bootcamps, some of the most common complaints among graduates are geared towards individual instructors.
 If you don't feel like you're receiving a level of instruction that matches the cost of a program, it can negatively impact your success.

 Another factor to consider is the amount of time you may need to complete a program.
 Individuals without a background in programming may require more time than the duration of their bootcamp course to become fully proficient in coding.

 The additional level of flexibility that comes with these online programs may be especially valuable to working professionals.
 An online coding bootcamp can be a great way to pursue a promotion or jumpstart a new career.

 What Jobs Can You Get After Completing a Coding Bootcamp?

 While some employers hire applicants who only possess a coding certification, many require a bachelor's degree.
-According to Course Report, a typical bootcamp attendee already holds a bachelor's degree when they enroll in a bootcamp.
 Fortunately, many coding bootcamps offer job placement services for graduates — including those with and without a bachelor's degree — to help them secure employment within months of graduation.

-A recent Course Report survey found that bootcamp graduates were working in over 650 different companies.
+Bootcamp graduates can work at a variety of companies.
 Some of the most popular companies include Cisco, Progressive Insurance, and Eventbrite.
 Most bootcamp graduates go on to pursue careers as web developers, engineers, and programmers.